 Meet our beautiful Brazilian Tapirs!

-Talara is gentle old girl at nearly 30 years old.
-She was born at Marwell Zoo in England on 21 September 1987, arriving at Adelaide Zoo in 1990.
+Talara is a gentle old girl who was born at Marwell Zoo in England on 21 September 1987 and arrived at Adelaide Zoo in 1990.
 She has a very relaxed temperament and loves nothing more than a good belly rub from her keeper friends!

 Brazilian Tapirs are one of five species of tapir, a quirky looking animal most closely related to the horse and rhinoceros.
 Their flexible trunk-like noses, or proboscis, help them eat leaves off low bushes and trees and they can even use it like a snorkel while swimming!

 Brazilian Tapirs are primarily solitary animals found in lowland rainforests across much of South America, east of the Andes Mountains.
 They generally spend the day hiding in thick cover, and only emerge at night to feed on leaves, tree bark, reeds and fruit.
 Despite weighing between up to a hefty 250kg, these unique animals are terrific swimmers and spend much of their time wallowing in water to clear skin parasites and avoid predators like jaguars.

 This species is listed as vulnerable and are under threat from deforestation, hunting and competition with domestic livestock.

 Love tapirs?
 Join our wild family and help us ensure the future for many amazing species like the Brazilian Tapir!
 There are many ways you can help support these Brazilian beauties.